 - Appropriate screws for mounting

 *Acopian BirdSavers recommends using dark olive-green parachute cord (550 paracord; 1/8” diameter) to construct the BirdSavers.
 However, you can also use another 1/8” diameter cord.
-The important thing is that it is heavy enough to stay straight while hanging, and also that is has a tight weave to avoid nails or toes getting stuck if a curious bird decides to land on the cord (this happens).
+The important thing is that it is heavy enough to stay straight while hanging, and also that it has a tight weave.
 Acopian BirdSavers also recommends pre-shrinking the cord to avoid risking an exposed area of glass at the bottom of the window.

 How much will it cost?